ba-st/Stargate-Consul/docs/ServiceDiscovery.md

 For more details review the [official Consul documentation on Services](https://www.consul.io/api/agent/service.html) and [Checks](https://www.consul.io/api/agent/check.html).

-This plugin don't add any new resources to the `/operations` endpoint available in [Stargate](https://github.com/ba-st/Stargate).
+This plugin does not add any new resources to the `/operations` endpoint available in [Stargate](https://github.com/ba-st/Stargate).